SovereignCloudStack/standards/Standards/scs-0104-v1-standard-images.md

    matches the regular expression given via `name_scheme`.
 2. For any image whose name matches the regular expression given via `name_scheme`, its `image_source` property MUST start with one of the prefixes given via `source`.
+   Note that this is enforced even if the status is unset or `recommended`.

 ## Full example